Criteria for generalized translation-invariant frames: Introduction

 and

 The subscript $p$ is used in the constants $A_p$ and $B_p$ to indicate the relation with the $\ell_p$ norm of the sequence $\{t_{\alpha} (\omega)\}_{\alpha}$ for a.e. $\omega \in \ghat$.
-Contrary to known sufficient conditions of a similar nature, the estimates \eqref{eq:CC_intro} and \eqref{eq:CC_A_intro} take the phase of the generating functions in consideration and not only their modulus.
+Contrary to previously known sufficient conditions for generalized shift-invariant systems, the estimates \eqref{eq:CC_intro} and \eqref{eq:CC_A_intro} take the phase of the generating functions in consideration and not only their modulus.
 To be more precise, the previously known sufficient conditions are not based on the functions $t_\alpha : \ghat \to \mathbb{C}$, but are based on the non-negative functions

-By considering the phase of the generating functions, the estimates \eqref{eq:CC_intro} and \eqref{eq:CC_A_intro} allow, for each $\alpha \in \bigcup_{j \in J} \Gamma_j^\perp$, for phase cancellations in the sum over $\setpropbig{j \in J}{ \alpha \in \Gamma_j^\perp }$ and may therefore lead to improvements of the known estimates.
-In fact, the estimates \eqref{eq:CC_intro} and \eqref{eq:CC_A_intro} are optimal for tight frames in the sense that they recover precisely the frame bound.
+By considering the phase of the generating functions, the estimates \eqref{eq:CC_intro} and \eqref{eq:CC_A_intro} allow, for each $\alpha \in \bigcup_{j \in J} \Gamma_j^\perp$, for phase cancellations in the sum over $\setpropbig{j \in J}{ \alpha \in \Gamma_j^\perp }$ and therefore often lead to improvements of the known estimates, see, e.g., Example~\ref{ex:CC_ACC} for an orthonormal basis demonstrating this.
+In fact, the estimates~\eqref{eq:CC_intro} and \eqref{eq:CC_A_intro} are optimal for tight frames in the sense that they recover precisely the frame bound.